IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/2020-06-07-deliveries-dispatching-evolution.md

 ## Level 1.
 Batch Assignment

 As we get more and more orders, we start to question whether the algorithm makes the right decisions.
-Since the food takes time to prepare, what if we take our time to collect more orders and assign them collectively.
+We know more about food preparation time.
+Since the food takes time to prepare, what if we take our time to collect more orders and assign them collectively, minimising the wait time at restaurant.
 Hm, sounds like a classic "Assignment Problem" - given N tasks and M workers make optimal 1-1 assignments. (minimise the cost of assignment)
 We play with the cost function that balance the efficiency with customer experience.
 Search for couriers -> Rank them by Cost Function -> Solve the Assignment Problem with Hungarian algorithm.